Lejeune is an artist in Atlanta who explores the intersection of

 gallery event.
 Thru April 20th at 855 Peachtree St, between

-- My ART of CHESS book is now available!!
-View
+- My ART of CHESS book is now available for a limited time!!

 - A one-person exhibit of my Chess Constructions will be on view during October for Atlanta